 As you do, I picked myself up again, brushed myself off, and ensured my happily ever after partner was tucked into his new home, safe and sound, because you do this unconditionally.
 Right?
 I can’t remember what was said or how I felt; it was like an out-of-body experience.
 As I left his new home, with the door closing behind me, I wondered, was he sad that I was on the other side of it?

-One door closes, and another opens, now what?
-Do I succumb to the plethora of dating websites “Tinder”, “Bumble” or “Plenty of fish”?
-To my son’s horror, “Mom, those are hook up sites,” which I responded with, “then where do I meet my tall dark and handsome?”
-I’m not ready to be put out to pasture, I have a lot of great years ahead of me to be shared with someone wonderful.
+One door closes, and another opens; now what?
+Do I succumb to the plethora of dating websites “Tinder,” “Bumble,” or “Plenty of Fish”?
+To my son’s horror, “Mom, those are hook-up sites,” to which I responded with, “Then where do I meet my tall, dark and handsome?”
+I’m not ready to be put out to pasture.
+I have many great years to be shared with someone wonderful.
 To quote Charlotte York, “I’ve been dating since I was fifteen!
 I’m exhausted!
 Where is he?”
-Exactly, where is he?
+Exactly where is he?

-Elizabeth Gilbert traveled the world to find her true love in “Eat, Pray, Love,” even though she found love, the 12-year relationship recently ended.
-Which makes me question, is there such a thing as happily ever after, does it exist?
-Maybe we need several chapters, a few good page-turners, and that’s ok, like a book, you have to keep going forward.
-I have always been and always will be, a hopeless romantic, even as Katie swept the hair off of Huble’s forehead in “The Way We Were,” I was still hoping for a different outcome.
-It’s human nature to want love and to be loved, finding that special person is the challenge.
+Elizabeth Gilbert travelled the world to find her true love in “Eat, Pray, Love,” even though she found love, the 12-year relationship recently ended.
+This makes me question whether there is such a thing as happily ever after.
+Does it exist?
+Maybe we need several chapters?
+A few good page-turners are okay; you must keep going forward like a book.
+I have always been and always will be a hopeless romantic.

 As for “what’s next?”
 My next chapter?
-I hope there will be a handsome leading man, love and happiness, lots of steamy bits and yes, I want the part where they ride off into the sunset, is that really too much to ask?
+I hope there will be a handsome leading man, love and happiness, and lots of steamy bits, and yes, I want the part where they ride off into the sunset.
+But is that really too much to ask?